thisandagain/randy/README.md

     type:   'guest'
 });

-// If a notice is recieved, display it! socket.on('notice', function (notice) {
+// If a notice is received, display it! socket.on('notice', function (notice) {
     alert(JSON.stringify(notice));